~Loyal, Docile, Affectionate~

 Carlo– Emily Dickinson’s Newfoundland

 If you think this might be the breed of your dreams, please consider doing a little more reading.
-The books below come highly recommended and can be purchased on Amazon, directly from this site.
-The site receives a tiny commission for anything purchased directly from this site and that revenue helps keep the site up and growing.
+The books below come highly recommended – click on the links or images for more information.